DFIR-DETR: Frequency-Domain Iterative Refinement and Dynamic Feature Aggregation for Small Object Detection

 reorganizing feature channels to facilitate cross-path information exchange.
 The second path in DPSC constitutes a spatial detail capture branch, taking the output $F_{1}^{std}$ of the first path as input and achieving fine-grained feature extraction through cascaded convolution operations:

 where $W_{conv}$ is a $3\times 3$ standard convolution kernel for initial spatial feature transformation, and $W_{d}$ is a $3\times 3$ depthwise convolution kernel for efficient spatial filtering.
 Through grouped operations, spatial features are progressively refined while maintaining computational efficiency, with GELU activation ensuring smooth gradient propagation required for training stability.
 The concatenation and shuffling of features from both paths establish comprehensive feature representations, integrating semantic information from the standard convolution path with fine-grained spatial details from the cascaded convolution path.
-The effective receptive field of DPSC is approximately: